super-structure/dita-bootstrap.lunr/README.md

 ## Install

-The DITA-OT Bootstrap Lunr Plug-in  has been tested against [DITA-OT 4.x](http://www.dita-ot.org/download).
+The DITA Bootstrap Lunr.js Plug-in  has been tested against [DITA-OT 4.x](http://www.dita-ot.org/download).
 It is recommended that you upgrade to the latest version.

 ### Installing DITA-OT